Icare software

 See below for how add these actions.

-Indigenous Status
+Indigenous Status fields

 You can ask the indigenous status question two ways: